 Lee Sedol (b.
 March 2, 1983) is a professional Korean 9-dan.
-He is known for being regarded as the best player in the world in 2008 and 2010-2; for his strong fighting style; influence on the contemporary development of fighting; and international rivalry with Gu Li.
+He is known for being regarded as the best player in the world in 2007-8 and 2011-2; for his strong fighting style; influence on the contemporary development of fighting; and international rivalry with Gu Li.
 In February 2013, Lee announced that he was planning to retire in three years and move to the US to promote go.
 In March 2016, Lee Sedol was the "representative of humankind" in the legendary AlphaGo challenge series that ended 1-4.
 In November 2019, he announced his retirement from professional play.
 As of February 2016, he ranked second in international titles (18), behind Lee Chang-ho (21).
 His nickname is "The Strong Stone" ("Ssen-dol").

 |Table of contents|